steinea/obsidian-vault/_templates/dataview_publish.md

   ],
   [
 	"playingcompleted",
-	'TABLE WITHOUT ID file.link AS "Played", platform AS Platform, duration.hours AS "Hours", trophies AS Trophies, percent AS "★", date AS Date FROM "constellation/games" WHERE progress = "complete" OR progress = "stopped" SORT date DESC', ],
+	'TABLE WITHOUT ID file.link AS "Played", duration.hours AS "Hours", trophies AS Trophies, percent AS "★", date AS Date FROM "constellation/games" WHERE progress = "complete" OR progress = "stopped" SORT date DESC', ],
   [
 	"playingstopped",